 Results from the quadratic plateau estimations of the N-compensatable penalty and observed penalty show N fertilization eliminated the continuous maize penalty in only 6 of the 157 sites years.
 On average the N-compensatable penalty was smaller than the observed penalty, averaging 0.43 Mg ha-1 compared to 0.93 Mg ha-1, respectively (Figure 4).

-Figure 4 (Left) Pyramid plot of each penalty type by site-year, ordered by observed yield penalty; undetermined means quadratic plateau models failed to converge for one or more cropping system (Right) Frequency distributions of the size of the nitrogen-compensatable (yellow) and observed yield penalties (green)
+Figure 4 (Left) Pyramid plot of each penalty type by site-year, ordered by observed yield penalty; undetermined means quadratic plateau models failed to converge for one or more cropping system (Right) Frequency distributions of the size of the nitrogen-compensatable (yellow) and observed yield penalties (green).

 The N-compensatable penalty varied from 0-100% of the full penalty, but in the majority (70%) of site-years it represented less than half of the full penalty.
 On average, N-fertilization compensated for only 39% of the full penalty (Fig. 5).
 More northern sites (Iowa) had smaller N-compensatable components as a percentage of the full penalty compared to southern (Illinois).

-Figure 5 Percentage of full penalty overcome through additional nitrogen fertilization above the rotated maize agronomically optimum nitrogen rate; bars are conditional means, line ranges are 95% confidence intervals around the means, dotted line is overall marginal mean
+Figure 5 Percentage of full penalty overcome through additional nitrogen fertilization above the rotated maize agronomically optimum nitrogen rate; bars are conditional means, line ranges are 95% confidence intervals around the means, dotted line is overall marginal mean.

 There was no correlation between the size of the N-compensatable and observed yield penalty (supplementary material).
 Site accounted for 13% of the variation in the observed penalty.
 The year-factor accounted for an additional 14%, with the site-by-year interaction contributing the remaining 73%.